GrinonBarrett/Taksidos/Placeholder Creature.md

 **Unarmed Attacks**;

- • Bite: The arbreberakhor is capable of biting a foe within 1 foot as a melee cutting attack.
+ • Bite: The arbreberakhor is capable of biting a foe within 1 foot as a melee biting attack.

 ---------------------